ooni/probe-cli/docs/design/dd-003-step-by-step.md

 ```

 The Resolver is \~equivalent to calling getaddrinfo.
 However, we cannot
-observe the error returned by getaddrinfo and we do not have the
+observe the error returned by getaddrinfo, and we do not have the
 guarantee that we're actually calling getaddrinfo.
 (On Unix, in
 particular, [we use the "netgo" resolver](https://github.com/ooni/probe/issues/2118), which
 reads `/etc/resolv.conf`, when `CGO_ENABLED=0`.)